Marakusa/Scribbit/README.md

 # Scribbit
- Scribbit is a simple and minimal cross-platform text editor.
+Scribbit is a simple, lightweight, and minimal cross-platform text editor.

 # TODO
 - [ ] Fix window not remembering last position